 Alimony payments are tax-free income and will not be taxed.
 In most cases, a judge has the final say on the amount of alimony that is awarded to a spouse in divorce court and it is considered a private matter between the parties.

 During a divorce, it is a common practice for a judge to order that alimony payments be shared between both spouses to help with the financial hardships that often result from divorce.
-Divorce lawyers can offer assistance to help attorneys for either spouse to obtain an order for alimony.
+Divorce lawyers like the Fort Lauderdale Divorce Attorney can offer assistance to help attorneys for either spouse to obtain an order for alimony.

 Alimony is typically paid until a divorce decree is executed for spousal support and child support.
 Upon the dissolution of the marriage, the court ordered alimony is also available for the benefit of the divorced spouse to assist in the purchase of a home or other form of financing.
 An example of spousal support is paying a percentage of your income until you remarry.